 In February 2016, the FASB issued Accounting Standards Update 2016-02, "Leases (Topic 842)" ("ASU 2016-02") and issued subsequent amendments to the initial guidance during 2018, collectively referred to as "Topic 842".
-These updates supersede the lease guidance in ASC Topic 840, "Leases" and require the recognition of lease assets and lease liabilities by lessees for most leases previously classified as operating leases under ASC Topic 840.
-Leases will continue to be classified as either operating or finance.
+These updates supersede the lease guidance in ASC Topic 840, "Leases" and require the recognition of lease assets and lease liabilities by lessees for those leases previously classified as operating leases under ASC Topic 840.
+Topic 842 can be applied either (i) retrospectively to each prior reporting period presented with the option to elect certain practical expedients; or (ii) retrospectively with the cumulative effect recognized at the date of initial application and providing certain additional disclosures (the "cumulative effect approach").
 Topic 842 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2018, which will be our fiscal year beginning February 1, 2019 (fiscal 2020).
-The Company will adopt this guidance using a modified retrospective method approach in the first quarter of fiscal 2020 and will not restate comparative periods.
+The Company will adopt this guidance using the cumulative effect approach in the first quarter of fiscal 2020.

-We have an established project team with the objective of evaluating the effect that Topic 842 will have on our consolidated financial statements, related disclosures, business processes, systems and controls.
-The team has been responsible for analyzing the impact of the new standard on our leases by reviewing current accounting policies, practices and our lease contracts to identify potential differences that would result from applying the requirements of the new standard.
-In addition, this team is assisting in the implementation of changes to our business processes, systems and controls in order to support recognition and disclosure under the new standard.
+We are currently evaluating the effects that the adoption of Topic 842 will have on our results of operations, financial position and disclosures.
+To date we have established a project team with the objective of evaluating the effect that Topic 842 will have on our consolidated financial statements, related disclosures, business processes, systems and controls.
+We are analyzing the impact of the new standard on our leases by reviewing current accounting policies, practices and our lease contracts to identify potential differences that would result from applying the requirements of the new standard.
+In parallel, we are assessing the changes to our business processes, systems and controls in order to support recognition and disclosure under the new standard.
+While we are continuing to assess all potential impacts of the new standard, we anticipate that the most significant impact will relate to an increase in assets and liabilities, as we will be required to record a right-of-use asset and a corresponding lease liability in our consolidated financial statements, as well as additional disclosures about leasing arrangements.